Department of Behavioral Health and Intellectual disAbility Services

 DBHIDS Systems Integration Unit

-The Systems Integration unit seeks to align, coordinate, integrate, and connect information across the Department and city agencies to address the behavioral health needs and challenges of the residents of Philadelphia.
+The Systems Integration unit seeks to align, coordinate, integrate, and connect information across the Department and City agencies to address the behavioral health needs and challenges of the residents of Philadelphia.

 • Organizational Mapping: This project aims to gather and map out information important to making strategic organizationwide decisions.
 As a unit, Systems Integration is taking the time to meet with unit leaders across DBHIDS to gather information about the work and responsibilities of each unit.
 Our analysis will be used to answer a few questions: Where are activities currently housed and how are they implemented?
 Where is there capacity for additional projects?
 What recommendations can we make about reducing or reassigning work appropriately?
 Is there opportunity to eliminate duplicate work and/or align priorities?
 Upon analysis, we will present our findings to members of Executive Management for feedback.
 We will also create a visual representation of the information for DBHIDS staff to use in their work.
 For more information about this project, please contact DBHIDS-PACE@phila.gov